Access Calendar

 Steppenwolf Theatre Company 1650 N. Halsted Street, Chicago

 Four (very) well-intentioned theatre people walk into an elementary school.
 The work at hand: a Thanksgiving pageant that won’t ruffle any feathers.
 What could possibly go wrong?
-In MacArthur Genius […]
+In MacArthur Genius Larissa FastHorse’s skewering and satirical comedy, well, just about everything.
+Rambunctious, thorny and not altogether politically correct, The Thanksgiving Play serves up the hypocrisies of […]

 • Open Captions